NordicESMhub/climate-data-tutorial/_episodes/05-toolbox.md

 > For now, we make our selection via the web interface and then copy paste the request.
 >
 {: .callout}
- Before running it, we need to add a bit more code:

  {% include links.md %}